-Social media monitoring is about searching the web and social channels to uncover what audiences are saying about your brand, your competitors and where they are saying.
+Social media monitoring is about searching the web and social listening to uncover what the audience is saying about your brand, your competitors on which medium and channel.
 The intelligence gathered from these channels will be used to create engagement and find insights to improve content marketing, customer service, product strategy, human resources, sales and more.
-YouScan has been operating in this space for more than six years with clients ranging from large multinational consumer brands to local and international marketing agencies.
+YouScan has been operating in this space for more than six years, with clients ranging from large multinational consumer brands to local and international marketing agencies.

 It has been close to four years since PromptCloud started working with YouScan to help them with their web data acquisition requirements.
 We recently caught up with Alexey Orap, CEO of YouScan, to gain a better understanding of their solutions.